jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Experiment

 \subsection{Downstream anomaly detection}

 For downstream anomaly detection, we use the embedding pre-trained only on QCD jets (q, g) as the normal data, and test on W, Z, and t jets as anomalous signals.
-We freeze the backbone encoder and map all examples in the training set to vectors in the \texttt{[CLS]} embedding, which form an in-distribution reference set.
-We then define an anomaly score by computing a ``distance'' between each test example and the reference vectors in the embedding space, where an example far away from the reference bulk is more likely to be an anomalous signal.
+Although W, Z, and t jets are known physics signals rather than real anomalies, they are not exposed to the model at any point during training, so the setup is effectively signal-agnostic and suitable for anomaly detection evaluation.